 Professor Natelson is especially known for his studies of the Constitution’s original meaning.
 His research has carried him to libraries throughout the United States and in Britain, including four months at Oxford.
 The results have included several break-though discoveries.

-U.S. Supreme Court justices have relied explicitly on his research in five cases:
+U.S. Supreme Court justices have relied explicitly on his research in six cases:

 - Arizona State Legislature v.
 Arizona Independent Redistricting Comm’n, 135 S.Ct.
 2652, 2684 (2015) (Roberts, C.J., dissenting)

 - National Labor Relations Board v.
 Noel Canning, 134 S.Ct.
 2550, 2596 (2014) (Scalia, J., concurring)